PSI-Rockin/CorgiDS/README.md

 The names of these files do not matter as long as they match the given sizes.
 Load these files by going to Emulation -> Config or Preferences (on Mac OS X) on the menubar.
 From the same config window, you can also choose to either boot from the firmware or boot a game directly.

 High-level BIOS emulation is in the works but currently remains in an unusable state for games.
-Once this is implemented,
+Once this is implemented, having the above files will be optional.

 ### Saving
 BACK UP YOUR SAVEFILES BEFORE USING CORGIDS